Hendrix-CS/csci151/labs/adventure.md

 ## A Note on Dictionaries and Sets

-In this project you will almost certainly use a lot of dictionaries.
+In this lab you will almost certainly use a lot of dictionaries.
 For a fast Java dictionary implementation, you should use the [`HashMap` class](https://docs.oracle.com/javase/11/docs/api/java/util/HashMap.html).
 We don't yet know how it is implemented (we will learn how to implement it in